Anthology curated by Nicole Petit

 May I use the Cthulhu Mythos?
 Yes, but I strongly encourage, and prefer, fresh takes.
 Show us something new.
 The more it feels like a copy/paste of Lovecraft, the less interested I’ll be.
-Jon Black’s stories are an excellent examples of how to do this.
+Jon Black’s stories and novels are an excellent example of how to do this.

 Do you take reprints?
 Yes.
 Just let us know in the submission (this will not count against you).

 - “The Monsters are Due on Maple Street” (The Twilight Zone)